 Because of earthquakes, wars, pillages and modern refurbishments the building retains only the octagonal shape of the original one dated late VIIth century.
-The current aspect of its exterior (only Muslims are admitted inside) is by and large a result of the Ottoman restoration ordered by Sultan Suleyman I. In Turkey all buildings erected during the reign of Sultan Suleyman are attributed to Mimar Sinan, the great Ottoman architect.
-Suleyman Turbesi, the tomb of the sultan designed by Sinan has features similar to the Dome of the Rock.
+The current aspect of its exterior (only Muslims are admitted inside) is by and large a result of the Ottoman restoration ordered by Sultan Suleyman.
+In Turkey all buildings erected during his reign are attributed to Mimar Sinan, a great Ottoman architect.
+Suleyman Turbesi, the tomb of the Sultan designed by Sinan has features similar to the Dome of the Rock.

 Qubbet es-Sakhra: one of the entrances

 In the 1960s the original Ottoman tiles were widely replaced by copies made in Italy.
-The portals have been redesigned; in the XIXth century they had a distinct Ottoman appearance with a large roof projecting from the walls, as it can be seen in some late Ottoman buildings in Constantinople such as Tophane Cesmesi.
+The portals have been redesigned; in the XIXth century they had a distinct Ottoman appearance with a large roof projecting from the walls, as it can be seen in some late Ottoman buildings in Constantinople, e.g. Tophane Cesmesi.